 Roanhead is special.
 It's our sanctuary and we need your help to STOP a huge resort being built there!

 Roanhead is the jewel in the crown of the Furness peninsula, a very special place for local people.
-It’s home to an incredible variety of wildlife with many endangered and rare species.
-Since 2022, two separate developers have submitted planning applications to build sprawling holiday parks at Roanhead.
+It’s home to a National Nature Reserve with an incredible variety of wildlife including many endangered and rare species.
+Since 2022, following overwhelming opposition from conservation organisations and local people, two separate developers have been refused planning applications to build holiday parks at Roanhead.

 1 - Roanhead Resort application for 450 lodges from ILM Real Estate, working with Landal GreenParks and Enzygo Ltd - WITHDRAWN